 A dressing is placed on the forehead, sometimes with a bandage around the head to reduce bruising.
 Eye drops and ointment are used for a few weeks.
 The sutures may absorb away by themselves after several weeks or may need to be removed after a week.

-What are the risks of a brow lift?
+What are the risks of Brow Lift Surgery?

 - Bruising and swelling